christopherthai/chefmate-ai/README.md

 ## Description

-ChefMate AI transforms your kitchen experience by suggesting delicious recipes tailored to your available ingredients and organizing your culinary favorites, all powered by advanced AI.
+ChefMate AI simplifies culinary creativity, offering a dynamic platform where users can discover recipes shared by a vibrant community, find new dishes based on available ingredients with AI-powered suggestions, and manage their culinary collections.

 ## Wireframe